kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-There is not impact on rollout, the impersonator with existing impersonate permission can still perform the action.
+There is no impact on rollout, the impersonator with existing impersonate permission can still perform the action.
 When the system rollback, impersonator with `impersonate-on:` and `impersonate:` permission will no longer be authorized to impersonate.
 Impersonator will need to have the unscoped impersonate permission.